For Ph.D. Students

 - Approximate date for acceptance or rejection

-Students who have defended their master's thesis receive additional personal funds for conference-related travel support.
+Students in years four through six will receive additional personal funds for conference-related travel support.
 These funds do not carry over from year to year.
 All requests for travel reimbursement regardless of source must be approved in advance by the Director of Graduate Studies.

 One common way in which Ph.D. students earn summer support is through organizing and teaching their own course.
 Graduate students teach for one of two six-week periods of summer school; compensation is a function of enrollment.
 This is a good way of gaining teaching experience, as this is an important opportunity the department provides for independent teaching of courses.
 However, it is standard policy that teaching assignments for particular courses will be given only to students who have assisted those courses previously.